Honestly, I just don’t know many things that taste better than the crispy, cheesy potatoes on the top of this Three Cheese Au Gratin Potato dish…

 Of course feel free to improvise when it comes to cheese, I do.
 For instance when I want to spice things up, I substitute the jack cheese for pepperjack.

-The trickiest part of this recipe is making the sauce, seeing pictures should help you out.
+This recipe is actually very easy, but if there were a tricky part it would be making the sauce, seeing pictures should help you out.

 A “Roux” is a French word pronounced ‘roo’.
 A roux thickens sauces and is usually a combination of butter and flour.
 Helpful hint: if you want the sauce to thicken a little quicker, warm milk before adding to roux.

-Sorry, I have to be a food snob here, if you use packaged pre-shreeded cheese your sauce will come out clumpy and oily…true story.
+Sorry, I have to be a food snob here, if you use packaged pre-shredded cheese your sauce will come out clumpy and oily…true story.
+So please grate your own cheese.

 Don’t worry that the sauce does not cover all the potatoes!
 It spreads out as it cooks, I promise.